Bonus: Download the purchase order implementation template

 In this case, you have a fixed unit price for the product you are purchasing.

-In some cases, you are purchasing a service that has a fixed monthly price.
+Sometimes, you are purchasing a service with a fixed monthly price.

 However, there are cases when you might not have a fixed price for the service, but you don’t know the final amount.

-For example, you are recruiting a software developer for a project.
-You pay the developer based on the number of hours they worked in a week or month.
+For example, you are recruiting an accounting software developer for a project.
+You pay the developer based on their work hours in a week or month.
 Let’s say you agreed to pay them $100/hour.

 However, the number of hours can vary based on the number of hours worked every week, but you have a minimum commitment of $5,000 every month.

-The example mentioned above is an excellent example of issues companies face when creating orders where the standard purchase order doesn’t work.
+The above example is an excellent example of issues companies face when creating orders where the standard purchase order doesn’t work.

 Blanket purchase orders cover this very well, and that is covered next.